Silberengel/next.orly.dev/docs/NIP-XX-distributed-directory-consensus.md

 5. **Privacy**: Sensitive consortium communications SHOULD use ECDH encryption

 6. **Address Binding**: The extended NIP-11 document serves as the authoritative source for relay identity verification.
+The signature includes the relay's network address, creating a cryptographic binding between identity, private key control, and network location.
 Relays MUST NOT accept consortium events from identities that cannot be verified through their NIP-11 document's signature mechanism.
 The `nonce` field SHOULD be regenerated periodically to maintain security.

 7. **Key Rotation**: If a relay rotates its identity key, it MUST update both its NIP-11 document and republish its Relay Identity Announcement to maintain consortium membership.